nayemabs/cattle-web/README.md

 ![alt text](fast-api-celery.png)

-Livestock weight web server utilizing FastAPI, Celery with RabbitMQ for task queue.
+#### Livestock weight web server utilizing FastAPI, Celery with RabbitMQ for task queue.
 RabbitMQ is also used as Celery backend and optional flower for monitoring the Celery tasks.

+### Download the model
+Please download the model from google drive using the following link: https://drive.google.com/drive/folders/1h0GxqjjuxZnmrIdhdHI731jnDv3AbzkU?usp=sharing
+Unzip the model directory into the root directory of the project.

 ### FastAPI